-“With Average Aid” and “With No Aid” are similar, except they separate out the “All Students” group into two sub-groups, one that includes only students that received grant or scholarship aid, and one that did not receive any.
+“With Average Aid” and “With No Aid” are similar, except they separate out the “All Students” group into two sub-groups, one that includes only students that received grants or scholarship aid, and one that did not receive any.
 These two groups usually pay a very different net price to attend the college or university, and so their calculated value can vary dramatically.
 Look at the group that is most likely to reflect a student’s personal situation when looking at the best schools for your money.

 What is the difference between the Nationwide, Regional and Statewide rankings?

 In addition to the obvious, that regional limits schools to within a certain geographic region, and statewide to a particular state, there is one key difference.
 The nationwide and regional rankings use the ‘out-of-state’ tuition and fees for their cost calculations.
 This is necessary in order to compare schools across multiple states.
 However, the statewide rankings use the ‘in-state’ discounted tuition and fees for those schools that offer one, and are thus geared toward identifying the best value for residents of that state, assuming they go to school in-state to benefit from that discount.

 If a student expects to get some grant aid, is the net price shown what s/he will pay?